-Prematch Procedures
+Prematch Period and Procedures

-SECTION 3.
+SECTION 4.
 The prematch period is defined as from the time a contestant steps onto the mat until the first period of the match begins, as indicated by the referee's whistle.
-Failure to comply with prematch procedures, and other acts of unsportsmanlike conduct, will result in penalization for unsportsmanlike conduct according to 6-4 and the Penalty Table.
+Failure to comply with prematch procedures, and other acts of unsportsmanlike conduct, will result in penalization for unsportsmanlike conduct according to Rule 6-4 and the Penalty Table.
+It is recommended that each team's competing contestants be introduced by name and weight class prior to the start of a meet.